Struct lief::pe::symbol::AuxiliaryWeakExternal

 “Weak externals” are a mechanism for object files that allows flexibility at

 link time.
-A module can contain an unresolved external symbol (sym1
+A module can contain an unresolved external symbol (sym1), but

 references instead.